KhaingNaing/KhaingNaing/README.md

 ## 🔭 I'm currently working on

 - Industrial use of generative AI
-- Automatic detection system for AI vs. human-generated content
-- Use of Computer Vision in bush fire detection
+- Developing perception for Australia OffWrold Robotic

 ## 🌱 I'm currently learning